Strange World (soundtrack)

-Production

 Background

 On September 5, 2022, it was announced that Henry Jackman, composer of Big Hero 6 and the Wreck-It Ralph films, would compose the score for Strange World, marking his third collaboration with Don Hall, after Winnie the Pooh and Big Hero 6, and his fifth overall feature-length scoring work with Walt Disney Animation Studios, which includes the Wreck-It Ralph films.

 When Jackman was writing the score for The Gray Man (2022), he discussed with Hall on scoring for Strange World, which he simultaneously began after the former's completion.
 The score depicted a "fantastical, but organic and not so technological world" and a celebration of "symphony orchestra" which extends the color of the musical score.
 The orchestra, choir and synth-based electronic music brings the music of Strange World, "a bit like augmented reality".
 While writing the music, Jackman discussed with Hall on the musical references that inspired the score, including John Williams' score for Star Wars (1977), The Empire Strikes Back (1980) and Raiders of the Lost Ark (1981), where it "corresponds to a certain type of action-adventure, a certain use of committed thematic orchestra".
 Both Hall and Qui Nguyen had inspired Williams and James Horner's work which are referenced throughout the film.
 Hall called that "This is my favorite score that he's ever done.
 It's so much a part of the film and evoking what we wanted to evoke, those adventure films from the eighties.
 Those were the movies that he kept bringing up and felt like that would influence the sound of Strange World."

-He wrote four harmonic portions, that had arranged in a series of arpeggios which was a four-chords sequence, adding that "When I first came out with them, I didn’t analyze the harmony, I just wrote them as they came and felt happy with them.
+He wrote four harmonic portions, that had arranged in a series of arpeggios which was a four-chords sequence, adding that "When I first came out with them, I didn't analyze the harmony, I just wrote them as they came and felt happy with them.
 And because the four chords themselves were so unusual, when it came to writing a melody, there was only a certain amount of notes that were available to me, and it ended up pushing me into all sorts of unusual dissonances that were still melodic.
 It felt like beautiful-ish and melodic but also a bit dissonant."
-Since the theme, were written out of the picture, he wrote it as a three-minute-and-a-half piece cue titled as "Strange World Passacaglia".
+Since the theme, were written out of the picture, he wrote it as a three-and-a-half-minute piece cue titled as "Strange World Passacaglia".
 The arpeggiation of harp strings reminded him of Claude Debussy and Maurice Ravel's composition La mer, as well as the string portions felt like an Austro-Germanic tone poem inspired from Richard Wagner's composition.